-The purpose of the Town of Rock Hall Waterfront Master Plan is to help guide future changes to enhance waterfront areas while maintaining the strong sense of place that makes Rock Hall's waterfront unique and special.
-The plan focuses on areas that are currently zoned Maritime Water Dependent (MWD) and Maritime Commercial (MC).
-This includes the waterfront area roughly between Walnut Street and Chesapeake Avenue.
-The plan also addresses the linkages to and from Rock Hall's Main Street and other nearby attractions and services.
+The purpose of the Town of Rock Hall Waterfront Master Plan is to help guide future changes addresses the linkages to and from Rock Hall's Main Street and other nearby attractions and to enhance waterfront areas while maintaining the strong sense of place that makes Rock Hall's waterfront unique and special.
+The plan focuses on areas that are currently zoned waterfront area roughly between Walnut Street and Chesapeake Avenue.
+The plan also Maritime Water Dependent (MWD) and Maritime Commercial (MC).
+This includes the